Qualiasolutions/Qualia-AI-Assistant/README.md

 # Qualia AI Assistant for Tzironis

 An AI-powered assistant application for Tzironis, a wholesale company in Greece.
-This application leverages the OpenAI Assistant API to provide advanced AI capabilities wrapped in a modern, user-friendly interface.
+This application leverages the Mistral AI API to provide advanced AI capabilities wrapped in a modern, user-friendly interface.

 ## Features

-- **OpenAI Assistant Integration**: Connects to an existing OpenAI Assistant with specialized business capabilities
+- **Mistral AI Integration**: Connects to the powerful Mistral AI models for enhanced performance and cost efficiency
 - **Voice Interaction**: Real-time voice input and output in both Greek and English
 - **Multilingual Support**: Seamless switching between Greek and English interfaces
 - **Business Capabilities**: